 As runners, we’re constantly setting new goals, whether it’s signing up for a marathon or just moving our feet a bit more each day.

-But it’s one thing to set a goal; it takes hard work and experience to achieve it — which is why we spoke with The North Face Runners Dylan Bowman, Rob Krar, Hillary Allen and Rory Bosio as well as HOKA ONE ONE athlete Magdalena Boulet, Altra runners Ian Sharman and Charli McKee and Salomon athlete Cat Bradley.
+But it’s one thing to set a goal — it takes smart strategies and hard work to achieve it.
+So we spoke with some first-hand experts: The North Face Runners Dylan Bowman, Rob Krar, Hillary Allen and Rory Bosio as well as HOKA ONE ONE athlete Magdalena Boulet, Altra runners Ian Sharman and Charli McKee and Salomon athlete Cat Bradley.

-Here are their tips to help you achieve your running goals.
+Here are their top tried-and-true tips to help you achieve your running goals.

 Schedule time to run